ChimeHQ/SwiftTreeSitter/README.md

 - Close to full coverage of the C API
 - Swift/Foundation types where possible
 - Standard query result mapping for highlights and injections
-- Query predicate/directive support via `ResolvingQueryCursor` and `ResolvingQueryMatchSequence`
+- Query predicate/directive support via `ResolvingQueryMatchSequence`

-SwiftTreeSitter is fairly low-level.
+- Nested language support
+- Swift concurrency support where possible

+# Structure

+This project is actually split into two parts: `SwiftTreeSitter` and `SwiftTreeSitterLayer`.

+The SwiftTreeSitter target is a close match to the C runtime API.
+It adds only a few additional types to help support querying.
+It is fairly low-level, and there will be significant work to use it in a real project.

+SwiftTreeSitterLayer is an abstraction built on top of SwiftTreeSitter.
+It supports documents with nested languages and transparent querying across those nestings.
+It also supports asynchronous language resolution.
+While still low-level, SwiftTreeSitterLayer is easier to work with while also supporting more features.

+And yet there's more!
 If you are looking a higher-level system for syntax highlighting and other syntactic operations, you might want to have a look at [Neon](https://github.com/ChimeHQ/Neon).

-📖 [Documentation][documentation] is available in DocC format.
+It is much easier to integrate with a text system, and has lots of additional performance-related features.

 ## Integration